malvinapetr/Parallel_Algorithms/README.md

-Repository created for the optional programming exercise

-The assigned algorithm is Greedy Routing Algorithm on a Linear Grid.
+Repository created for the optional programming exercise.
+The assigned algorithm is Greedy Routing Algorithm on a Linear Array.